 - Add the cream, grated nutmeg and half of the reserved cooking liquid and continue to blend until well combined.
 Taste and season as needed.

-- Transfer the creamy squash sauce to a medium pot and put on a low heat to reheat the sauce and add the cooked pasta the last couple of minutes.
+- Transfer the creamy squash sauce to a medium pot and put on a low heat to reheat the sauce and add the cooked pasta in the last couple of minutes.

 - Finish by adding the reserved cooking liquid to the sauce until it reaches the consistency you prefer.

-- Serve with grated cheese, fresh herbs and freshly cracked black pepper.
+- Serve with grated cheese, fresh herbs, and freshly cracked black pepper.

 This time I just finished with some chopped fresh thyme, but next time, I will also add plenty of thyme or rosemary sprigs during the oven roasting and perhaps a tiny pinch of cinnamon together with the grated nutmeg.
 Reserving a few of the roasted squash cubes cut in 4 pieces would give the pasta some more texture.